What is SASS?

 Extend/Inheritance

-extend rule is used to reuse a set of css properties again and again. %properties is used to create rule and use the, use @extend.
-See example
+The extend rule is used to reuse a set of CSS properties again and again. %properties is used to create a rule, and then use @extend.
+See the example below.

 /*style.scss*/